TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-criticalupgrade-rca.md

 You may experience service interruptions or downtime during the upgrading process.
 This process may also require data or index migrations.
 We will proceed with the upgrade only with your consent, at a time convenient for you.
 As soon as you start the process, your account will be queued to proceed with the upgrade.
 You will be notified when your account has finished upgrading.

-1. Benefits of upgrading to version 3.6
+1. Benefits of upgrading to version 4.0

    - Enhanced performance and stability
    - Support for new database commands
    - Support for aggregation pipeline by default and new aggregation stages
+   - Support for multi-document transactions within fixed collections
    - Support for ChangeStream
    - Support for Compound Indexes
    - Cross-partition support for the following operations: `UPDATE`, `DELETE`, `COUNT`, and `ORDER BY`